peterhry/peterhrynkow.com/_drafts/component-api.md

 ]} />
 ```

-It might seem natural to hand your component an `array` or `object` because your data is stored in this format, but this approach has several drawbacks:
+It might seem natural to hand your component an `array` or `object` if your data is already in this format, but this approach has several drawbacks:

+1. The user has no control over the child components that get created
-1. No native HTML element receives data in this way so it's a bit unorthodox
+1. No native HTML element receives data in this way
-1. The data structure, its properties, and shape must be documented somehow
+1. The data structure, its properties, and shape must be documented somehow.

 Composition via render props
 ```jsx